-NorthWest is focused on exploring, advancing and de-risking our large portfolio of projects in BC, including the Kwanika-Stardust Project, the Lorraine Project and the East Niv Project.
-The Company believes that there are exploration growth opportunities at all the projects as well as value enhancement opportunities through possible project synergies.
+NorthWest is focused on creating value through exploring, advancing and de-risking our large portfolio of projects in BC, including the Kwanika-Stardust Project, the Lorraine Project and the East Niv Project.
+The Company believes that there are resource growth opportunities at Kwanika-Stardust and Lorraine through continued exploration, as well as further exploration discovery opportunities at East Niv.

-Accordingly the Company has identified four key priorities moving forward:
+Accordingly, the Company has identified four key priorities moving forward:

-- Drill test high potential near surface exploration targets at Kwanika-Stardust and Lorraine. - Evaluate the potential for combining the Lorraine Project with the Kwanika-Stardust Project into a larger project with shared infrastructure. - De-risk exploration at East Niv by seeking to leverage capital from a strategic partner and continue to seek accretive deals for the Company's other non-core assets. - Continue to build on the solid record of engagement and collaboration with First Nations that is critical to advancing exploration and mining projects in British Columbia.
+- Drill high potential near surface exploration targets at Kwanika-Stardust and Lorraine with the goal of resource base growth.1 - Complete the final option payments and expenditure commitment at the Top Cat property to earn 100% ownership.
+The Top Cat claims are adjacent to the Lorraine Project. - Build a path to value growth at East Niv by seeking to leverage capital from a strategic partner and continue to seek accretive deals for the Company's other non-core assets. - Continue to build on the solid record of engagement and collaboration with First Nations that is critical to advancing exploration and mining projects in British Columbia.

-&lt;sup>1 Please see NorthWest's press releases dated June 21, 2023 and July 6, 2023 available under the Company's profile on SEDAR+ and at www.northwestcopper.ca
+1 Please see NorthWest's press releases dated June 21, 2023, and July 6, 2023, available under the Company's profile on SEDAR+ and at www.northwestcopper.ca